 The efficacy of this tailored yoga practice will be evaluated with a controlled longitudinal intervention design.
 Forty concussion patients will be recruited and randomly assigned to an intervention group (n=20) and a non-yoga control group (n=20).
 Additionally, they are going to integrate a qualitative component to this study through a participant program evaluation interview at program completion.
 Their multilevel design will allow them to dissect which components of the yoga protocol are operative physiologically, improve the understanding of the beneficial effects of yoga in general, and eventually result in a refined yoga protocol designed specifically to treat symptoms of brain injury.

 The study has just begun recruitment and will likely commence in April 2016.
-The intervention program will consist of 3 yoga classes a week for a period of 8 weeks.
+The intervention program will consist of three yoga classes a week for a period of eight weeks.
 Participants will be assessed on various physiological and psychological measures before and after the intervention.

 So let us be mindful with our precious brains: love your brain, love your body, practice yoga, and most importantly- remember to breathe!